rexresearch

 electrical and mechanical energy.
 The converter includes a

-controller assembly rotatably secured between a plurality of field
+controller assembly rotatably secured between a plurality of

-of each counter-magnetic field is formed on the controller
+pole of each counter-magnetic field is formed on the controller

-assembly, and counterforce present between magnetic fields of the
+assembly, and counterforce present between magnetic fields of

-maintain forward rotational motion in the energy producing
+and maintain forward rotational motion in the energy producing

 magnetic converter.; Accordingly, because the forward rotational